Photos Of Chinese New Year Parade In Queens

-The Year Of The Tiger Parade Begins With Good Weather & Crowd
+The Year Of The HORSE Parade Begins With Cold Weather

-[Editor's Note: February 12, 2013.
-Click here for the Chinese New Year parade in Flushing Queens for parade times and the parade route.]
-Flushing Queens / February.
-This year the Chinese New Year Parade started with great weather.
+Flushing Queens / February 2013.
+In 2013 the Chinese New Year Parade started with great weather.
 It was sunny and seasonably warm, with the highs in the low forties.
 Due to the good weather and increasing awareness of the colorful cultural event, we estimate that the crowd in attendance was over 10,000 as spectators lined the entire length of the parade.

 Spectators lined the streets two, three and four deep.
 There were large congregations of spectators, particularly from the stretch along Main Street from the Queens Library to the south to the new Queens Crossing Mall at the north end.
 Nonetheless, due to the wide Flushing streets and rerouted traffic, there was ample room in which to move around.

 This year there were a number of new costumes and floats, and we recognized some costumes from the prior year as well.
 The better weather [last year the temperatures were in the single digits and there was a biting wind] and the larger crowds added to the theater of the parade as we were able to relax a bit more and take in the entire scene.

 Photos Of Chinese New Year Parade - A Queens Crowd

 It was interesting to observe American Korean War veterans marching alongside Korean American floats.
 At first this struck me with a bit of irony, but as I pondered it more deeply, it occurred to me that the Koreans marching in the parade [or their parents and grandparents] likely fought alongside these Veterans of the 1950's conflict.